 It’s the same thing.
 The more money you waste on Facebook, the more data you get.
 So you learn more about this audience.
 And I think that if you’re going to spend money online, spend it to buy information.
 This is like the biggest thing you need to know.
 It’s not like… You’re not buying sales, you’re buying information.

-David: One thing I know that Ecomhunt specializes in is price recommendations.
-And I think pricing products is a headache for a lot of drop shippers ’cause you have to account for the marketing and you have to account for the shipping, and then if there’s discounts going on.
-There’s just a lot of moving parts.
-What are your pricing recommendations based on and what are kind of some rules of thumb that you think people should remember with the pricing?
+David: One thing I know that EcomHunt specializes in is price recommendations.
+And I think pricing products is a headache for a lot of dropshippers ’cause you have to account for the marketing and you have to account for the shipping, and then if there are discounts going on.
+There are just a lot of moving parts.
+What are your pricing recommendations based on and what are, kind of, some rules of thumb that you think people should remember with the pricing?

 Mordechai: Yeah.
 I think the pricing should be always like at least 2X.
 So if the product is $10, 2X at least.
 Then if you’re getting started, and this is most of the people, you should price it a bit lower.
 Like when people ask me about pricing, they’re like, “Why do you sell this cheap?
 You will lose money.”
 And I say, “I know, it’s part of the plan.”
 They say, “What plan?”

 You have the part of the acquisition, how much are you willing to pay for a customer, and then you have the retention.
-And this is the customer lifetime value, how much money can you make your customer spend on your brand?
+And this is the lifetime value, how much money can you make your customer spend on your brand?
 And this is where the big money is, it’s not the frontend.
-And this is really also something that really confuses many drop shippers that they think that the product that they are now testing and selling, this is what will bring them success.
+And this is really also something that really confuses many dropshippers that they think that the product that they are now testing and selling, this is what will bring them success.
 The truth is not.
 A few of them, yes.
-A few people that have this luck, they land on this really, really viral product and make a lot of money selling a product, that goes viral.
+A few people that have this luck, they land on this really, really viral product and make a lot of money with these viral products to sell.
 They make seven figures, and then they start like teaching other people about it.
 But it’s not something that you can teach.
 It’s a chance, it’s luck.
 It’s not really… It’s not science.
-The science behind whatever business you do is the retention part in any type of business, drop shipping, softwares, offline businesses, everything.
+The science behind whatever business you do is the retention part in any type of business, dropshipping, softwares, offline businesses, everything.
 The business starts when the customers buy from you.
 Again, this is where your business starts.
-This is where drop shipping, I think, gets real, gets serious.
+This is where dropshipping, I think, gets real, gets serious.

 David: So I assume that you’re not still calling your customers.
 What would be the retention…